-- Applicants must have a basic understanding of newborn screening follow-up and metabolic chemistry.
+Applicants must have a basic understanding of newborn screening follow-up and metabolic chemistry.

-After completing the course, participants will:
+After completing the course, participants will be able to:

-- Identify appropriate expected ranges and cutoffs for MS/MS when applied to newborn screening disorders.
+Identify appropriate expected ranges and cutoffs for MS/MS when applied to newborn screening disorders

 Silver Spring, Maryland

-The application period is now closed.
+Application period now closed.